zhullyb/monyhar/monyhar/docs/linux/suid_sandbox_development.md

 [steps above](#Installation-Instructions-for-developers) and installing `chrome_sandbox` to a more permanent location.

-## System-wide installations of Chromium
+## System-wide installations of Monyhar

-The `CHROME_DEVEL_SANDBOX` variable is intended for developers and won't work for a system-wide installation of Chromium.
+The `CHROME_DEVEL_SANDBOX` variable is intended for developers and won't work for a system-wide installation of Monyhar.
 Package maintainers should make sure the `setuid` binary is installed.